Lululemon’s First Mushroom Leather Gym Bag Is Here

 2-in-1 Yoga Mat Bag and Meditation Mat with Mylo, $238

-The second item in the drop — a portable yoga and mediation mat — offers equal parts form and function for the mindful human on the move.
-You can use it to carry your yoga mat by wrapping your rolled-up mat and securing it with the center buckle (pictured above).
+The second item in the drop, a portable yoga and mediation mat, offers equal parts form and function for the mindful human on the move.
+You can tote your yoga mat with it by wrapping up your rolled-up mat and securing it with the center buckle (pictured above).
 Another way to use it: Unfurl the bag flat to reveal a padded, circular-shaped mat perfect for sitting cross-legged for some meditative moments.

 "Leveraging a material like Mylo demonstrates our commitment to creating a healthier environment through lower-impact products, while also giving us the ability to reimagine iconic pieces in our line through a sustainability lens," says Wang.
 "We are very excited for what our future holds with Mylo and other innovative materials."